Air moisture is important for almost every houseplant, and clay pebbles can increase it for a very affordable price.

 - This won’t be a problem if you replace or sterilize the pebbles monthly.

-Smart tip about using clay pebbles for extra moisture
+Smart tip about using clay for moisture

 Resting your pots atop these clay balls are an excellent way to prevent root rot.
 The bottom of the pot is never in contact with wallowing water, protecting the roots inside.